Getting Around Albania

 Successive Albanian governments have invested heavily in highway improvement and the main inter-city routes are of a reasonable standard.

 However, Albania is a mountainous country and some towns will be connected by relatively narrow, winding roads for the foreseeable future.
+Drive with caution and avoid night drives as hazards are more difficult to see.

 4-wheel drive is not normally required.